Riker Danzig Healthcare Update April 27, 2018 Banner Image

 • A. 3670 – Introduced – Provides for designation of acute stroke ready hospitals, establishes Stroke Care Advisory Panel and Statewide stroke database, and requires development of emergency medical services stroke care protocols.

-• A. 3615 – Introduced – Allows charitable assets set aside from the sale of nonprofit hospital to for-profit entity to be allocated to successor nonprofit charitable entity that is establishing and operating equivalent nonprofit hospital.
+• A. 3615 – Introduced – Allows charitable assets set aside from the sale of Nonprofit hospital to for-profit entity to be allocated to successor Nonprofit charitable entity that is establishing and operating equivalent Nonprofit hospital.

 • A. 3630 – Introduced – Makes certain changes to hourly reimbursement rate for personal care services reimbursed by Medicaid.